brickcraft-mc/brickcraft/README.md

 ## Details

 This repo is for tracking problems with Brickcraft, as well as providing a centralised location for information, frequently asked questions, etc.

+## FAQ and Known Issues

+Please check other Issues, the [FAQ](https://github.com/brickcraft-mc/brickcraft/wiki/Frequently-Asked-Questions) page, or the [Known Issues](https://github.com/brickcraft-mc/brickcraft/wiki/Known-Issues) page before making an Issue or asking questions.

 ## The Pack